Perspective • ~15 mins read • January 6, 2026

 By Sushrut Munje, Mitochondria

-Over the past two years, organisations across sectors have rushed to adopt artificial intelligence, and many have succeeded in adding AI features such as summaries, chat interfaces and copilots.
-Far fewer, however, have succeeded in embedding AI into the way work actually happens.
-This gap is not technological but architectural, and it explains why so many promising deployments stall before reaching production scale.
+Over the past two years, organisations across sectors have rushed to adopt artificial intelligence, and many have succeeded in adding AI features: summaries, chat interfaces, and copilots.
+Far fewer have succeeded in embedding AI into the way work actually happens.
+This gap is not technological.
+It is architectural, and it explains why so many promising deployments stall before reaching production scale.

 The Problem Is Not AI.
 It Is Where AI Sits.

-Most AI deployments today sit ‘adjacent’ to work rather than within it.
-They answer questions about systems, summarise documents after decisions are made, and assist individuals without reshaping the workflows those individuals operate within.
-As a result, intelligence remains episodic: each interaction resets, context evaporates, and organisations gain speed without gaining memory.
+Most AI deployments today sit adjacent to work rather than within it.
+They answer questions about systems, summarise documents after decisions are made, and assist individuals without changing the workflows those individuals operate within.
+Intelligence remains episodic.
+Each interaction resets, context evaporates, and organisations gain speed without gaining memory.

 Consider a manufacturing business receiving an enquiry for custom equipment.
 The request arrives with partial specifications, unclear drawings, uncertain volumes and fluid timelines.
 To produce a quote, teams must interpret intent, ask clarifying questions, reference past jobs, and draw on experience held in senior engineers' heads.
-The process takes days—in some cases, technical offers that should take hours stretch to seven or even twenty-three days because the knowledge required to respond exists but remains scattered across emails, spreadsheets and individuals who might leave next quarter.
-With agentic systems handling enquiry interpretation, parameter extraction from photos and handwritten notes, and costing logic grounded in historical job data, these cycles compress dramatically: technical offers delivered within a day, costing cycles reduced from ten to fifteen days down to three, and engineering attention redirected from routine estimation to genuinely complex configurations.
+The process takes days.
+In some cases, technical offers that should take hours stretch to seven or even twenty-three days because the knowledge required to respond is scattered across emails, spreadsheets, and individuals who might leave next quarter.
+With agentic systems handling enquiry interpretation, parameter extraction from photos and handwritten notes, and costing logic grounded in historical job data, these cycles compress.
+Technical offers delivered within a day.
+Costing cycles reduced from 10-15 days to 3.
+Engineering attention redirected from routine estimation to genuinely complex configurations.

-Alternatively, consider a financial services firm fielding customer questions about investment products or account status.
-The information exists across systems, and the rules are documented somewhere, but the customer faces a rigid portal, a queue and a callback.
+Consider a different example.
+A financial services firm fields customer questions about investment products or account status.
+The information exists across systems.
+The rules are documented somewhere.
+But the customer faces a rigid portal, a queue and a callback.
 The intelligence to answer their question is present in the organisation; it simply cannot reach them.
-Agentic systems address this through phased capability: pre-login conversational intelligence handles product education, fund discovery, and general enquiries within strict regulatory boundaries, while post-login intelligence adds authenticated context—portfolio composition, transaction history, personalised insights—with human-in-the-loop verification for sensitive operations.
-The system explains product features, describes portfolio composition, facilitates user-initiated transactions, and answers factual questions, but it does not provide investment advice, predict returns, or nudge toward particular actions.
-This boundary is architectural, not behavioural: the system operates within a curated knowledge base and cannot cross into advisory territory regardless of how questions are phrased.
+Agentic systems address this through phased capability.
+Pre-login conversational intelligence handles product education, fund discovery, and general enquiries within strict regulatory boundaries.
+Post-login intelligence adds authenticated context: portfolio composition, transaction history, personalised insights, with human-in-the-loop verification for sensitive operations.
+The system explains product features, describes portfolio composition, facilitates user-initiated transactions, and answers factual questions.
+It does not provide investment advice, predict returns, or nudge toward particular actions.
+This boundary is architectural, not behavioural.
+The system operates within a curated knowledge base and cannot cross into advisory territory regardless of how questions are phrased.

 These patterns repeat across sectors.
-A retail business deploys a chatbot to handle customer enquiries, and the bot can answer questions about products, retrieve specifications and explain return policies, but it cannot guide a customer through a complex consideration, adapt its approach based on buying signals, configure a bundle, or close a transaction.
+A retail business deploys a chatbot to handle customer enquiries.
+The bot can answer questions about products, retrieve specifications and explain return policies, but it cannot guide a customer through a complex consideration, adapt its approach based on buying signals, configure a bundle, or close a transaction.
 It converses without selling because the AI layer exists, while the commercial intelligence does not.

-Genuine retail intelligence requires role-based capability: the system must shift between product specialist explaining technical specifications, advisor contextualising usage for the customer's situation, and transaction coordinator managing cart, checkout and inventory constraints.
-It must handle multi-stage decision journeys (discovery, education, comparison, reassurance, conversion) adapting tone and depth to each stage.
-And it must orchestrate actions end-to-end: not merely recommending a product but configuring options, applying relevant promotions, checking availability, and completing the transaction within a single conversational flow.
-An agricultural supply chain requires residual-free certification for quinoa sourced from Rajasthan and destined for the Netherlands, and the compliance documentation must flow across languages, formats, time zones and regulatory frameworks.
-Currently, that flow runs through Excel sheets, submissions are delayed, formatting errors cause rejections, and the farm-gate data that would prove compliance was never captured in a form that certification bodies can use.
+Genuine retail intelligence requires the system to shift between roles: product specialist explaining technical specifications, advisor contextualising usage for the customer's situation, transaction coordinator managing cart, checkout and inventory constraints.
+It must handle multi-stage decision journeys (discovery, education, comparison, reassurance, conversion) and adapt tone and depth to each stage.
+It must orchestrate actions end-to-end: not merely recommend a product but also configure options, apply relevant promotions, check availability, and complete the transaction within a single conversational flow.
+An agricultural supply chain requires residual-free certification for produce sourced from rural India and destined for European markets, and the compliance documentation must flow across languages, formats, time zones and regulatory frameworks.
+Currently, that flow runs through spreadsheets.
+Submissions are delayed.
+Formatting errors cause rejections.
+Farm-gate data that would prove compliance was never captured in a form that certification bodies can use.

-These examples are not edge cases but rather the norm, and they produce the same symptoms across sectors: faster outputs without better decisions, pilots that never scale, AI value limited to individual productivity, rising operational risk due to poor governance, and human judgment that remains undocumented and non-transferable.
+These are not edge cases but the norm, and they produce the same symptoms: faster outputs without better decisions, pilots that never scale, AI value limited to individual productivity, and human judgment that remains undocumented and non-transferable.
 The underlying mistake is subtle but structural.
 When AI is treated as a tool rather than as part of the system that executes work, its value remains constrained to the margins of organisational performance.

 From Tools to Systems: A Shift in Design Philosophy